-Welcome to the seventh enlightening post of Medicine Through Islamic History series By The Desert Rose.
+Welcome to the twelfth enlightening post of Medicine Through Islamic History series By The Desert Rose